mikestreety/mikestreety/app/content/blog/2023-03-16-set-up-gitlab-advanced-search.md

 The first one makes it accessible to other servers, the second is required for "production mode".

-From there, I followed the Gitlab tutorial ofr setting up the Advanced Search.
+From there, I followed the Gitlab tutorial for setting up the Advanced Search.
 I restricted the Elasticsearch server by IP instead of adding authorisation as it was for testing purposes.

+Note: For a 35GB Gitlab install, Elasticsearch uses 4GB.